susom/redcap-em-giftcard-reward/README.md

 ![Batch Processing](img/batch_processing.png)

+## Internationalization

+This module uses the Internationalization framework.
+There is an English.ini file which includes phrases used for displays.

 ## NOTES:
 * This External Module uses the emLogger External Module developed at Stanford to log processing messages.
 * This External Module creates a database table called <b>redcap_em_lock</b>.
 This External Module will retrieve the semaphore in the